brucedkyle/architectures/docs/sustainability/timeliness.md

-# Inventory Optimisation - Timeliness
+# Inventory Optimisation - Product Timeliness

-To demonstrate the importance of inventory optimisation for any business, this document will focus on main use cases of products that expire or have a known _shelf life_.
+To demonstrate the importance of inventory optimisation for any business, we will focus on main use cases of products that expire or have a known _shelf life_.
+We will start by defining the business problem and the shelf life use case, describe the challenges and business drivers organizations face.
+Next, we will provide an overview of the solution, show a schematic of the shelf life use case provide an action guide, and conclude with the technology used in the solution.

+For a comprehensive inventory solution overview, see [Inventory Optimisation](inventory.md).

+## Business problem

+*TODO: need to rewrite this section and Use Cases and or move these definitions to Use Cases*

+## Use Cases

+The main use cases represented by product timeliness are:

 - _Shelf life_ defines a set of actions to be taken with products that expire on specific dates and must be removed from use or sale.
 For example, food can expire and need to be removed from shelves.
 - _Timeliness_ defines a set of actions that can be taken when products expire, but that may be still have some benefit.
 For example, seasonality of clothing can be warehoused until the following year.

 In both cases, you will also want to plan and to take proactive steps in anticipation of product expirations.

-For a comprehensive inventory solution overview, see [Inventory Optimisation](inventory.md).

-## Business case
+## Challenges / Business Drivers

+**Challenges**

+- *TODO: Add Challenge #1*
+- *TODO: Add Challenge #2...*

+**Drivers**

+- *TODO: Add Driver #1*
+- *TODO: Add Driver #2*

+### Responses

 Many goods offered in retail and supplier businesses expire.